Suvikshapathariya93/Gamified-Alteryx-Learning/README.md

 - Optional visualization using Tableau or Power BI

 ## 🎯 Who Is This For?
-- Aspiring Data Analysts & Data Engineer
+- Aspiring Data Analysts & Data Engineers
 - Alteryx Beginners to Intermediate Users
 - Professionals looking to strengthen workflow design skills
 - Anyone who prefers learning by doing instead of memorizing